Impulsiveness in Leadership: Promoting Thoughtful Decision-Making

 • Adapt to sudden changes while maintaining your focus.
 Where possible, provide structured feedback on the impact of these changes.

-• Develop contingency plans to mitigate the potential negative effects of impulsive decisions.
+• Develop contingency plans to mitigate the potential negative effects of impuls

-• For Teams: Establish decision-making protocols that require collective input and sufficient time for consideration, which can counteract impulsive tendencies.
+• For Teams: Establish decision-making protocols that require collective input and sufficient time for consideration, which can counteract impuls

 Scenarios and Case Studies

-• Scenario: A leader abruptly shifts the focus of a long-term project, causing team confusion and wasted resources.
+Scenario: A leader abruptly shifts the focus of a long-term project, causing team confusion and wasted resources.
+The leader's impulsive reactions led to further confusion and wasted resources, highlighting the need for more deliberate decision-making.

 Impulsiveness in leadership can disrupt team operations and undermine long-term planning.
 Addressing this trait involves cultivating patience, reflection, and a more considered approach to decision-making.